 Sitting on the edge of a chair with your feet flat on the ground and your knees at a 90-degree angle, rotate your foot outward without bending at your trunk.
 It helps if you use a mirror for this test as it is quite easy to compensate in other areas without noticing.
 You are looking to reach 45 degrees of hip internal rotation.
 Draw an imaginary line down the middle of your body and your lower leg should be at least diagonal to that line for adequate hip rotation.

 Our goal was to outline a few tests that will give the tools to help your clients have a better idea whether to seek our services.
-If you have any questions about any of these screens (these are by no means all-inclusive or a substitute for professional medical advice) feel free to shoot us an email at email@example.com.
+If you have any questions about any of these screens (these are by no means all-inclusive or a substitute for professional medical advice) feel free to shoot us an email at email@example.com or visit our Physical Therapy page to learn more about our PT services.

 Western Carolina University